xenral/trello-mcp/docs/cursor-claude-guide.md

 1. Go to Settings > MCP and click the refresh button
 2. Verify your `mcp.json` file has the correct configuration
 3. Try restarting Cursor

+### API Credential Issues

+If you're experiencing authentication problems:
+1. Ensure your Trello API key and token are correct and have the necessary permissions
+2. Check that the credentials are properly passed in the configuration
+3. Try regenerating your Trello token if issues persist

 ## Examples of Successful Workflows